ItamarLevy-Or/SimpleRedditAPI/README.md

 ```

 I have not done much web development before this.
 When working on group projects
-in the past I usually worked on the modal and not with the webapp.
+in the past I usually worked on the model and not with the webapp.
 This project was
 very informative and taught me alot about how a web API works.
 I used the https://scotch.io/tutorials/build-a-restful-api-using-node-and-express-4 tutorial
 as a jumping off point.

 Note that to my knowledge the
 https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular
 tutorial is no longer correct.
-I beleive the problem stems with how Express
+I beleive the problem stems from how Express
 interacts with Angular.
-It is also possilbe however that I did not correctly follow
+It is also possilbe that I did not correctly follow
 the afformentioned tutorial.
 If the tutorial is indead broken I am sure it could
 be fixed with a little more fiddling than what I attempted.